npaul19/hacktoberfest/Task-4/README.md

 # Easy Peasy Logic !!!
-Solve these problems and wait for many more to come.
+Check out the issues tab for unsolved problems and wait for many more to come.
+You can also suggest an optimized version of the present solutions.

 Problem 1 : [Leap year](./leapyear.cpp)